Harnet69/Location/README.md

 ## Application modules:
 - QR scanner:
    - recognizes and scans QR location codes
-   - list of favourite places(short click redirect to the place on Google Maps, long click - to an edit page)
+   - list of favourite places(short click redirect to the place on Google Maps, long click - to delete or edit it)
 - hiking tool:
    - displays user lat, long, alt and address
    - informs user with sound (mutable) when location updates
 - customized Google map:
    - shows user location
    - shows place from QR code
-   - show favorite places
+   - show favorite places with name's flag
-   - user can mark and save favorite places as well
+   - user can mark and save favorite places from there as well
 - menu:
    - profile
    - settings
    - help

 ## Online QR code generator page
 You can generate location code for any place (we recomend min.
-300x300 px. resolution) [Generate QR location code](https://qrickit.com/qrickit_apps/qrickit_qrcode_creator_text.php)
+300x300px. resolution) [Generate QR location code](https://qrickit.com/qrickit_apps/qrickit_qrcode_creator_text.php)
 ### Warsaw
 Example of QR code for testing purposes: